 The University of Wisconsin - Fox Valley and Lawrence have created a special partnership between our institutions in recognition of our shared investment in the local community.
 Those students who intend to transfer from UW Fox to Lawrence are encouraged to use the additional services and resources available to them.
-You will have an on-site transfer consultant from Lawrence: Chuck Erickson.
+You will have a designated transfer consultant from Lawrence: Chuck Erickson.
 As soon as you know that you want to transfer to Lawrence, make an appointment with him to discuss your UW Fox academic program as well as your educational aspirations.

 Just like other transfer students, UW Fox students will be assigned an advisor in the spring preceding matriculation to Lawrence.
 You will be invited to come to Lawrence to your new advisor’s office to discuss your academic program and your academic major.

 As a UW Fox transfer student you will also be invited to attend a summer visit day and to meet with a peer mentor who can answer questions you have about transferring from the UW system to Lawrence.